isabella232/media-analytics.en-1/help/sdk-implement/validation/debugging/sdk-debugging.md

 # SDK debugging{#sdk-debugging}

-You can enable or disable logging for Heartbeats.

-The Video Heartbeat Library (VHL) provides an extensive tracing/logging mechanism that is put in place throughout the entire video-tracking stack.
-You can enable or disable this logging for the VHL by setting the `debugLogging` flag on the Config object.
+You can enable and disable logging.
+The Media SDK provides an extensive tracing/logging mechanism that is put in place throughout the entire video-tracking stack.
+You can enable or disable this logging by setting the `debugLogging` flag on the Config object.

 **Sample code for debug logging:**